Jello Biafra: Obscenity prosecution

 In April 1986, police officers raided Biafra's house in response to complaints by the Parents Music Resource Center (PMRC).
-In June 1986, L.A. deputy city attorney Michael Guarino, working under City Attorney James Hahn, brought Biafra to trial in Los Angeles for distributing "harmful material to minors" in the Dead Kennedys album Frankenchrist.
+In June 1986, Los Angeles deputy city attorney Michael Guarino, working under City Attorney James Hahn, brought Biafra to trial in Los Angeles for distributing "harmful material to minors" in the Dead Kennedys album Frankenchrist.
 However, the dispute was about neither the music nor the lyrics from the album, but rather the print of the H. R. Giger poster Landscape XX (Penis Landscape) included with the album.

 Music author Reebee Garofalo argued that Biafra and Alternative Tentacles may have been targeted because the label was a "small, self-managed and self-supported company that could ill afford a protracted legal battle."
 Facing the possible sentence of a year in jail and a $2,000 fine, Biafra, Dirk Dirksen, and Suzanne Stefanac founded the No More Censorship Defense Fund, a benefit featuring several punk rock bands, to help pay for his legal fees, which neither he nor his record label could afford.
-The jury deadlocked 5 to 7 in favor of acquittal, prompting a mistrial; despite a motion to retry the case, the judge ordered all charges dropped.
+The jury deadlocked 7–5 in favor of acquittal, prompting a mistrial; the judge denied a prosecution request for a retrial and dismissed the charges.
 Dead Kennedys disbanded during the trial, in December 1986, due to the mounting legal costs; in the wake of their disbandment, Biafra made a career of his spoken word performances.

 Biafra has a cameo role in the 1988 film Tapeheads.
 He plays an FBI agent who arrests the two protagonists (played by Tim Robbins and John Cusack).
-While arresting them, his character asks "Remember what we did to Jello Biafra?" lampooning the obscenity prosecution.
+While arresting them, his character asks, "Remember what we did to Jello Biafra?", lampooning the obscenity prosecution.

 On March 25, 2005, Biafra appeared on the U.S. radio program This American Life, "Episode 285: Know Your Enemy", which featured a phone call between Jello Biafra and Michael Guarino, the prosecutor in the Frankenchrist trial.

 Porn Rock: The Obscenity Trial of Jello Biafra, a play written by Lawrence Meyers, was staged in Los Angeles in February 2025, depicting the obscenity prosecution and its implications.